 You can also take a hybrid approach, adopting complementary components of a fully-managed and SaaS strategy.
 Some merchants choose to use software that automatically reviews chargebacks, then outsources the representment process to a third party.

-The Right Solution for Your Unique Needs
+The Right Dispute Management System for Your Unique Needs

+- Is it scalable?
 Your tools and strategies need to grow with you.
 It’s ineffective to constantly redesign your processes every few months.

+- Is it software agnostic?
 Your dispute management system should be compatible with your other technologies.

 Of course, all these determinations ultimately boil down to one fundamental question: are you satisfied with your return on investment?